Azure/azure-sdk-for-python/sdk/tables/azure-data-tables/README.md

     table_service_client = TableServiceClient(account_url="https://<my_account_name>.table.core.windows.net", credential=sas_token)
 ```

-2. To use a storage account [shared key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/)
+2. To use an account [shared key](https://docs.microsoft.com/rest/api/storageservices/authenticate-with-shared-key/)
    (aka account key or access key), provide the key as a string.
 This can be found in the Azure Portal under the "Access Keys"
    section or by running the following Azure CLI command: